yewin-mm/spring-boot-docker-sample/README.md

 * Create docker image
 * Before do below build command,
   * Please make sure your generated jar file (generate with above `mvn clean package`) is under target folder.
+  * Because docker build image will read `Dockerfile` and do process as per `Dockerfile`, So, if your jar file name is not same with `Dockerfile`, you can't create image.
   * Please make sure your jar file name under target folder and jar file name in COPY keyword of `Dockerfile` must be same.
   * If all are ok, create your application to docker image by below command.
   * Type